m-ressel/8-Week-SQL-Challenge/Case Study #5 - Data Mart/A. Data Cleansing Steps.md

-# 1. Data Cleansing Steps
+# A. Data Cleansing Steps

 ** In a single query, perform the following operations and generate a new table in the data_mart schema named clean_weekly_sales: